mhewedy/spwrap/README.md

 Tested on MySQL, SQL Server and HSQL

+##Qestions:
+Q: Can `spwrap` do auto map for me for all fields?
->**NOTE**: `spwrap` will not map the result from database into java for your, you have to deal with it via Mappers (`TypedOutputParamMapper` and `ResultSetMapper`).
+A: `spwrap` will not map the result from database into java for your, you have to deal with it via Mappers (`TypedOutputParamMapper` and `ResultSetMapper`).
 I did so because I intented to make this simple library as simple as possible, without going into SQL-to-Java types mapping details.

 See [wiki page] (https://github.com/mhewedy/spwrap/wiki) for more info and test cases for more usage scenarios.